Quantum Annealing for Staff Scheduling in Educational Environments: Mathematical Formulation

 \subsection{Objective function}

 The problem under consideration can be formulated as a \textit{multi-objective optimization problem}, since it simultaneously addresses three distinct and potentially conflicting goals: reducing collaborator dispersion across multiple sites, minimizing deviations from contractual weekly workloads, and respecting collaborators' site preferences.

-Formally, the three objective components can be written as follows:
+The three objective components are defined as follows. \begin{enumerate} \item \textbf{Penalty for assignments across multiple sites.} The first objective component, defined in~\eqref{eq:multisite_penalty}, aims at limiting the dispersion of collaborators across different sites during the planning horizon.
+The binary variable $y_{c,s}$ indicates whether collaborator $c \in C$ is assigned to site $s \in S^{\text{cand}}_c$ at least once during the week.
+The total number of collaborator--site assignments is normalized by the maximum possible value $|C|\cdot|S|$, yielding a dimensionless quantity in $[0,1]$.
+This term penalizes solutions in which collaborators are distributed across a large number of sites.

+\item \textbf{Penalty for deviation from contractual weekly workloads.} The second objective component, defined in~\eqref{eq:weekly_hours_penalty}, accounts for deviations from the contractual weekly workload assigned to each collaborator.
+Full-time collaborators $c \in C_{FT}$ are expected to work $H_{FT}$ hours per week, while part-time collaborators $c \in C_{PT}$ are expected to work $H_{PT}$ hours.
+The assigned workload is computed as the sum of the durations $q_{s,d,j}$ of the assigned shifts, net of daily breaks $b_{c,d}$.
+The total deviation from the contractual targets is normalized by the maximum total contractual workload, $|C_{FT}|\cdot H_{FT} + |C_{PT}|\cdot H_{PT}$, ensuring that this term lies in the interval $[0,1]$.

+\item \textbf{Penalty for assignments to non-preferred sites.} The third objective component, defined in~\eqref{eq:preference_penalty}, captures the extent to which collaborators are assigned to sites outside their expressed preferences.
+For each collaborator $c$, assignments to sites $s \in S \setminus S_{\text{pref}}[c]$ are penalized by summing the corresponding binary decision variables $x_{c,s,d,j}$ over all days $d \in D$ and shifts $j \in J$.
+The resulting quantity is normalized by $|C|\cdot|S|\cdot|D|\cdot|J|$, yielding a value in $[0,1]$. \end{enumerate}

 In order to simplify the formulation and improve computational performance, these objectives are aggregated into a single scalar function through a weighted sum:

 where the weights $w_1, w_2, w_3$ are defined as forming a convex combination, that is, $\displaystyle \sum_{i=1}^{3} w_i = 1$.